 Treatments to stimulate hair growth may include:

-Hairs are long collection of proteins that extend from the hair follicles.
+Hairs are a long collection of proteins that extend from the hair follicles.
 Our hair is an external indicator of our internal health.
-Hair is arguably one of the most personal and beloved part of our bodies; a statement to the world of our style, culture, attitude.
+Hair is arguably one of the most personal and beloved parts of our bodies; a statement to the world of our style, culture, attitude.